Here are 10 tips to maintain your WordPress installation, and to have a clean, functioning, secure, and fast-loading website.

-The most import thing to do to maintain a clean and secure installation is to keep WordPress up to date.
+The most important thing to do to maintain a clean and secure installation is to keep WordPress up to date.
 As WordPress is one of the most used Content Managment Systems nowadays, hackers are dedicated to exploiting every little vulnerability.
 Every time a new version of WordPress is available, it comes with security fixes to prevent attacks.
-You may think that that is something that happens only to the big companies with huge traffic and sensitive data, but you would be surprised.
+You may think that that is something that happens only to big companies with huge traffic and sensitive data, but you would be surprised.
 I saw myself underground musician websites being hacked fo no reason!
 Having an old version of WordPress running is enough to be a potential target.

 Keep your theme and plugins up to date

 For the same reasons as detailed above, it is important to keep all your themes and plugins updated.
 They evolve along with WordPress so you will benefit of new features, especially for plugins.
 For example, with our premium themes and free plugins, we only provide support if everything is up-to-date.
 If someone reports a bug, there is a strong chance that it will be fixed in the next update.
 Also, If you suggest a new feature for one of our items, it can be added to the next plugin or theme release.
-So just check you admin from time to time and update everything.
+So just check your admin from time to time and update everything.
 Simple as that!

 Check all your pages from time to time

 You don’t want to display an ugly error message on your front page, don’t you?
-The downside of keeping everything up-to-date is the risk to get an error message or malfunction due to outdated plugins.
+The downside of keeping everything up-to-date is the risk to get an error message or malfunctioning due to outdated plugins.
 When you maintain your WordPress installation, always take a quick look at all your pages.
-Even better, check everything when you’re not logged or in incognito mode to be sure you’re seeing the same thing as your visitor.
+Even better, check everything when you’re not logged in or in incognito mode to be sure you’re seeing the same thing as your visitor.
 Do that especially if you use a cache plugin.
 There are plugins on the WordPress repository that are not updated regularly or worse, that don’t even work with recent versions of WordPress.
 Just avoid these plugins.
 When you look for a plugin to install, check if it’s compatible with the recent versions of WordPress.
 You can use our plugins if you want to be sure to use regularly-updated plugins.

 Use a child theme